vhub-team/native-db/functions/0xEEED8FAFEC331A70.md

 # PED::SET_PED_SHOULD_PLAY_FLEE_SCENARIO_EXIT

 ## Summary
-Control how the ped leaves their scenario when they get their next task.
+Control how the ped leaves their scenario when they get their next task

 ## Parameters
 * **PED_INDEX** pedIndex